Catholic Evangelism Media Index

 Amazon prime also has many episodes of the classic children's religious program, "Gumby."
 "Gumby" was originally put out by the Lutherns and teaches various good values that many religious traditions and people without a religion hold in common.

 There are many other children's religious series, including a number of programs on the saints.
 I do not have children so I have not checked them out too carefully.
 Nevertheless, there are a lot of possibilities.
 I would be interested in learning other people's reactions.

-These are only two of the many major religious films from that era, so this is perhaps a little disappointing.
+These are only three of the many major religious films from that era, so this is perhaps a little disappointing.

 Prime has "Molokai," the story of Father Damien's work with the leapers in Hawaii.